anto1282/G-WEB_Fraud_Detection/reports/README.md

 > Answer:

 --- question 13 fill here ---
 We performed a hyperparameter sweep using WandB.
-The metadata and configurations for these run are saved in the project and linked to each run.
+The metadata and configurations for these runs are saved in the project and linked to each run.
 We also chose to save the models that were trained as artifacts in WandB.
 The metadata are attached to the models, so it is possible to reproduce results.
-If the training is run outside of a sweep the data is also stored in WandB as a single run.
+If the training is run outside of a sweep the data is also stored in the WandB cloud as a single run.
+The files are also stored in a local directory.

 ### Question 14